 Edward Poitevent’s family has owned land in Louisiana since the end of the Civil War.
 The land in St. Tammany Parish is rich in lumber and is the major source of his family’s livelihood.
 In 1953, after nearly losing their property during the Great Depression, the Poitevent family signed a 90-year lease which has allowed the family to keep the land.
 And in the 1990s, Weyerhaeuser Company acquired the Poitevents’ lease for its timber operations.

 Edward considers the land as much more than an investment.
 “It’s like a piece of family silver or a treasured piece of art.
 It’s a family asset and I’d love to be able to pass it on to my own children,” he says.

-In 2012, the U.S. Fish and Wildlife Service designated more than 1,500 acres of land in Louisiana as a “critical habitat” for the rare dusky gopher frog.
+But in 2012, under cover of the Endangered Species Act, the U.S. Fish and Wildlife Service declared more than 1,500 acres of property owned by Edward and Weyerhaeuser a critical habitat for the dusky gopher frog.

 No one in the entire state of Louisiana has spotted the frog in 50 years.
 The only place the frog is found today is nearly 70 miles away from Edward’s property in Mississippi.
 In fact, the critter’s official name was the Mississippi Gopher Frog until 2012—right about the time bureaucrats arbitrarily decided that if Edward drastically overhauled his property—at his own expense—the frog might be able to survive in Louisiana too.